 Academic Credentials

-Academic transcripts and diplomas need certified translation for university admissions (including CUNY and SUNY institutions), credential evaluation agencies such as WES, ECE, and NACES members, professional licensing boards in New York State, and employers verifying foreign educational qualifications.
-A transcript often spans multiple pages and lists course names, grades, credit hours, and grading-scale explanations — all of which must be rendered with precision.
+Academic transcripts and diplomas need certified translation for university admissions (CUNY and SUNY institutions included), credential evaluation agencies such as WES, ECE, and NACES members, professional licensing boards in New York State, and employers verifying foreign educational qualifications.
+A transcript often runs several pages and lists course names, grades, credit hours, and grading-scale notes, all of which have to be rendered precisely.

-Diplomas, degree certificates, and academic awards are typically shorter documents but carry complex official language and institutional formatting that requires careful, accurate translation.
+Diplomas, degree certificates, and academic awards tend to be shorter, but they carry dense official language and institutional formatting that calls for careful, accurate translation.

 Legal & Court Documents

-Criminal record clearances and police certificates are required for many USCIS applications, including green-card and naturalization filings, and they vary enormously in format across different countries.
-Court judgments and rulings, affidavits, powers of attorney, and contracts may require certified translation for use in New York federal or state courts or in arbitration proceedings.
-Adoption documents for internationally adopted children must be translated to meet federal requirements for US citizenship applications.
-Our document translation services page describes our broader legal translation capabilities.
+Criminal record clearances and police certificates are required for many USCIS applications, including green-card and naturalization filings, and their format varies enormously from country to country.
+Court judgments and rulings, affidavits, powers of attorney, and contracts may need certified translation for use in New York federal or state courts or in arbitration.
+Adoption documents for internationally adopted children have to be translated to meet federal requirements for US citizenship applications.
+Our document translation services page describes our broader legal translation work.

 Medical Documents